tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-02-Ins_Intro_to_Monte_Carlo_Simulations.md

 * What is a Monte Carlo Simluation?

-  > Like a simulation, a Monte Carlo Simulation goes the next step and is a simulation that uses probability and variables to predict the future outcomes of a random process.
+  > Like a simulation, a Monte Carlo Simulation goes the next step and is a simulation that uses probability and variables to predict the future outcomes of a random process; Monte Carlo simulations are used to understand the risk of uncertainty in prediction and forecasting models.

 * What is probability?